XTLS/Xray-docs-next/docs/en/document/level-0/ch02-preparation.md

 You need to obtain a healthy VPS with an unblocked IP, and perform the following basic preparations in the management console:

-1. Install Debian 10 64-bit system in the backend of VPS.
+1. Install Debian 10 64 bit Operating System on your VPS.
-2. Write down the IP address of VPS in a notebook (this article will use `"100.200.300.400"` as an example, which is an intentionally incorrect and illegal IP address.
+2. Note down the IP address of VPS  (this article will use `"100.200.300.400"` as an example, which is an intentionally incorrect and illegal IP address.
 Please replace it with your real IP address).
-3. Write down the SSH remote login port of VPS in a notebook.
+3. Note down the SSH remote login port of VPS.
-4. Write down the username and password for SSH remote login in a notebook.
+4. Note down the username and password for SSH remote login.

 Buying a VPS is a relatively complex matter.
-It is recommended to first learn the relevant knowledge and choose one that suits your own economic ability and line requirements.
-In addition, you can choose to take advantage of some benefits offered by international giants (such as permanent free or limited-time free packages offered by Oracle and Google).
+It is recommended to first learn the relevant knowledge and choose one that suits your own economic ability and network requirements.
+In addition, you can choose to take advantage of some benefits offered by tech giants (such as permanent free or limited-time free packages offered by Oracle Cloud Infrastructure and Google Cloud Platform).
 In any case, you must act within your means.

 :::tip Explanation
 Regarding the choice of Debian 10 as the operating system, let me elaborate a bit: No matter what you have heard online, no matter which guru has told you that XXX version of Linux is better or XXX version of Linux is more powerful, these sectarian disputes have **nothing to do with you right now**!
 Using Debian 10 is enough to optimize your VPS server for security, stability, and performance (such as using cloud-optimized kernel, timely support of BBR, etc.).
 After you become familiar with Linux, you can try other Linux distributions.